The Time Jesus Offended an All-Around Good Guy

 Jesus exposed and confronted the idol in the man’s heart: his self-reliant pride harnessed in the school of fine privilege and considerable affluence.

 Based on other passages (for example, His encounter with Zacchaeus on the next leg of His route, Luke 19), we know that Jesus was not advocating that the man should bankrupt himself financially.
 Nor did He imply that following Him required emptying our bank account in a one-time rampage of good works.

+Jesus didn’t poke at his bank account but at his vested interests.
 The point was that for all this man’s religious piety, he had profited from a system in which he placed his dependence, using his privilege for his own advancement and gain.
 While seemingly an all-around good guy, the man felt entitled, and his vested interests in the system blinded him from what he genuinely sought.

 Jesus called him to renounce his self-advancing orientation to life and to give himself to advancing the Kingdom.
 And Jesus called the man to this new way of life with a personal invitation:

 At the very least, for this man of influence, it meant using his privilege to serve those impoverished by the system that afforded him status and opportunity.

 Dejected, he could not give up his addiction to the system: “he became very sorrowful, for he was very rich.”
 (Luke 18:23).
 It is extremely difficult to give up our dependency on systems that have enriched us for so long; having, in large part, made us who we are.